 We continue to trial other alternative fuel vehicles such as micro electric and hydrogen vehicles, as well as other delivery models – including delivery by drone!

 Our 'Feet on the Street' network of over 90,000 postmen and women means that we are able to collect your parcel whilst we are out delivering, overall resulting in fewer emissions and less congestion from any additional journeys needed to post your parcel.

-Unique to Royal Mail, three quarters of our parcel deliveries are made purely by foot or through a park and loop method, combining low mileage van movements and on-foot delivery.
+Unique to Royal Mail, approximately two thirds of our parcel deliveries are made purely by foot or through a park and loop method, combining low mileage van movements and on-foot delivery.
 You could say our deliveries are powered by posties!

 Please take a look at our 2021-22 Environment, Social and Governance Report report.

 We are working to implement the recommendations of the Taskforce for Climate-related Financial Disclosures, ensuring we have the right governance, risk management, strategy and metrics in place to address the impacts of climate change on our business.